lonerapier/lonerapier.github.io/docs/cli/plugin.md

 npx quartz plugin add ./my-local-plugin
 ```

 Local plugins are symlinked into `.quartz/plugins/`, so changes reflect immediately.
-When you run `update`, local plugins are rebuilt (npm install + npm run build) without any git operations.
-The `check` command will show local plugins with a "local" status instead of checking for remote updates.
+When you run `install --latest`, local plugins are rebuilt (npm install + npm run build) without any git operations.
+The `install --latest --dry-run` command will show local plugins with a "local" status instead of checking for remote updates.

 To switch a local plugin back to a git source: